MOLOCH-dev/MOLOCH-dev/README.md

 I'm Anushree Sabnis, a pre-final year undergrad at VJTI, Mumbai

-I'm a roboticist, and an edge-computing enthusiast.
+I'm a robotics and edge-computing enthusiast.
-I'm the current Joint General Secretary of a collegiate-level robotics club, [SRA](https://sravjti.in/)

 #### Recent contributions :